hashicorp/terraform-cdk/website/README.md

 different documentation sources together and contains the scripts for testing and building the site as a whole.

-## Modifying Sidebar Navigation
+## Updating Sidebar Navigation

-Updates to the sidebar navigation of Terraform docs can be made in the [nav-data][nav-data] file.
-For details on structuring of sidebar navigation, see https://github.com/hashicorp/terraform-website#editing-navigation-sidebars
+You must update the sidebar navigation for the `terraform-plugin-mux` documentation any time that you add or delete a documentation page.
+The website builds the sidebar navigation menu from the [nav-data] JSON file.
+For more details about how to update this file, refer to https://github.com/hashicorp/terraform-website#editing-navigation-sidebars.

+## Adding Redirects

+You must add a redirect when you move, rename, or delete documentation pages.
+Refer to https://github.com/hashicorp/terraform-website#redirects for details.

 ## Previewing Changes

-You should preview all of your changes locally before creating a pull request.
+You should preview your changes locally to ensure that the content is rendering properly before you create a pull request.
 The build includes content from this repository and the [`terraform-website`](https://github.com/hashicorp/terraform-website/) repository, allowing you to preview the entire Terraform documentation site.

+To preview your content, complete the following steps:

 **Set Up Local Environment**